material-components/material-components-web/docs/getting-started.md

 }
 ```

-Then add `postcss-loader` as a loader:
+Now add `postcss-loader` as a loader:

 ```js
 { loader: 'extract-loader' },